Micenas/antimony/README.md

-*Instamine Protection: to prevent instamine, the first 500 blocks reward will be 2 PRMC , from block 501 to 1500 block reward will be 3, and from block 1501-infinite , block reward will be 50.
+*Instamine Protection: to prevent instamine, the first 500 blocks reward will be 2 ATMN , from block 501 to 1500 block reward will be 3, and from block 1501-infinite , block reward will be 50.
 Expected time to reach block 1501: 48 hours

-Build premiumcoin Wallet
+Build antimony Wallet
 ----------

 ### Building for 64-bit Windows